 First of all, why go to antenatal (pregnancy and childbirth) classes?
 There are many excellent reasons, especially for those experiencing the surprises, curiosity and fears of pregnancy for the first time.
 Antenatal classes are like a window into the mysteries of pregnancy and birth.
-They help you and your partner prepare yourselves mentally, emotionally and physically for your journey to parenthood.
+They could help you and your partner prepare yourselves mentally, emotionally and physically for your journey to parenthood.

 Antenatal classes also give you the chance to meet and make friends with other expectant parents who are in a similar position and will have a child around the same age as your baby.

 In New Zealand, Parent Centres New Zealand Inc are the largest and most popular provider of antenatal classes.
-Their highly knowledgeable and qualified childbirth educators run classes in 50 locations throughout New Zealand, so there’s a good chance you’ll find an antenatal class near your home or workplace (visit their website www.parentscentre.org.nz to find a centre near you and to enquire about antenatal classes in your area).
+Their highly knowledgeable and qualified childbirth educators run classes in 46 centres throughout New Zealand, so there’s a good chance you’ll find an antenatal class near your home or workplace (visit their website www.parentscentre.org.nz to find a centre near you and to enquire about antenatal classes in your area).